hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

-# Welcome to Hologres
+# Using Hologres with Tableau

-Welcome to Hologres,wait for more ideas from you!

-- Hologres Introduction
+In this tutorial, we will walk through examples of using Hologres and visiualizing in Tableau by the following steps:

-- Data Preparation
+1.Data Preparation

-- Hologres Initialization
+2.Hologres Activation

-- Data Uploading
+3.Data Uploading
-- Query Time
-- Commands in Linux and SQL

-## Hologres Introduction

-Hologres seamlessly opens up with the big data ecology, supporting high concurrency and low delay analysis and processing of PB-level data, allowing you to easily and economically use existing BI tools for multi-dimensional analysis, perspective and business exploration of data.

-For now, we have one stand-alone version of Hologres to try!
+4.Query

+5.Visualization in Tableau

 ## Data Preparation

 1.Data Source

-First,download a large amount of data to get familiar with Hologres.
-In this blog,we take some flight data from [the USA government example](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) without a license and therefore assumed to be in the public domain in the United States.
+In this tutorial, we use flight data from [the USA government example](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).

-Github has a repro containing scripts and loaders for ["On-Time Performance"](https://github.com/Percona-Lab/ontime-airline-performance) data.
+Github has a repo containing scripts and loaders for the flight data ["On-Time Performance"](https://github.com/Percona-Lab/ontime-airline-performance) data.

 2.Download the Dataset

-If you are in Linux, go with the following script and download the data； One thing need to remember, choose the right directory before you start.
+If you are in Linux, go with the following script and download the data； One thing to remember, choose one specific directory before you start （data would be downloaded under the current directory by default).

 ```
 for s in `seq 1987 2018`